 - Students must identify and communicate which readings need to be supplied.

-- All books listed on the syllabus as required reading, which are in the library catalogue, will be supplied by the library in PDF format, via Papyrus.
-Exceptions to this delivery method may occur to allow for individual accommodation as determined by the Manager, in consultation with the student’s CDS counsellor.
+- All items listed on the syllabus as required reading, which are in the library catalogue, will be supplied by the library in PDF format, via Papyrus.

 - All books listed on the syllabus as required reading, that are NOT in the library catalogue will be purchased by the student and provided with a receipt to library.
 If no timely publisher file is available, the library will remove the book’s binding to expedite scanning.
 The hard copy will be returned to the student.